-Existing Proposed Explanation Order to cease activity or take action 119.
+Order to cease activity or take action 119.
 (1) The Complaints Officer may make an order requiring a Métis citizen to (a) cease an activity, where it appears to the Complaints Officer that the activity is in contravention of this Act; or (b) take action, where it appears to the Complaints Officer that such action is required by this Act.
-The Métis Judicial Body may make orders to cease an activity or to perform one that is required under s.
-121 above.
+Order to cease activity or take action 141(1) The Complaints Officer may make an order requiring a Métis Citizen to: (a) cease an activity, where it appears to the Complaints Officer that the activity is in contravention of this Act; or (b) take action, where it appears to the Complaints Officer that such action is required by this Act.
+No substantive change.
 Grounds for order (2) An order may be made under subsection (1) without a hearing by the Adjudicator if, in the opinion of the Complaints Officer, (a) there exist urgent circumstances that justify making the order without first holding a hearing; and (b) the length of time needed for the holding of a hearing would be prejudicial to the effectiveness of the order.
-Temporary order
+(2) An order may be made under subsection (1) without a hearing by the Adjudicator if, in the opinion of the Complaints Officer: (a) there exist urgent circumstances that justify making the order without first holding a hearing; and (b) the length of time needed for the holding of a hearing would be prejudicial to the effectiveness of the order.
+Temporary order (3) An order made under subsection (1) expires no later than the 5 th day after it is (3) An order made under subsection (1) expires no later than the 5 th day after it is made but, where a hearing is commenced by

-Existing Proposed Explanation (3) An order made under subsection (1) expires no later than the 5 th day after it is made but, where a hearing is commenced by the Adjudicator before the expiry of the order, the Complaints Officer may extend the order for the duration of the hearing, with or without variation.
-Adjudication Appointment of Adjudicator 120.
-(1) The Métis Nation Legislative Assembly shall appoint an Adjudicator to hear any complaint referred by the Complaints Officer.
-Term of office (2) The Adjudicator holds office for a term not exceeding five years.
-General election in 2007 (3) repealed July 29, 2016. deleted There will no longer be an Adjudicator.
-Status of Adjudicator

-Existing Proposed Explanation (4) The Adjudicator is an independent officer of the Métis Nation - Saskatchewan and is not to be considered an election officer for the purposes of this Act.
-Functions 121.
-(1) The Adjudicator shall hear all complaints referred by the Complaints Officer and shall, in the conduct of his or her functions, act fairly, independently and impartially. deleted There will no longer be an Adjudicator.
-Complaints will be handled by the Métis Judicial Body.
-Powers (2) The Adjudicator may (a) make rules respecting procedure and the conduct of the hearing of complaints; (b) conduct hearings into any complaint under this Act; (c) determine whether a person is guilty of committing an offence under this Act; (d) determine any other matter related to a complaint; and
+Existing Proposed Explanation made but, where a hearing is commenced by the Adjudicator before the expiry of the order, the Complaints Officer may extend the order for the duration of the hearing, with or without variation. the Adjudicator before the expiry of the order, the Complaints Officer may extend the order for the duration of the hearing, with or without variation. - Functions 121.
+(1) The Adjudicator shall hear all complaints referred by the Complaints Officer and shall, in the conduct of his or her functions, act fairly, independently and impartially.
+Adjudication 142(1) The Adjudicator shall hear all complaints referred to the Adjudicator by the Complaints Officer and, in doing so, shall act fairly, independently and impartially.
+(2) The Adjudicator may: No substantive change.
+Powers (2) The Adjudicator may (a) make rules respecting procedure and the conduct of the hearing of complaints; (a) make rules respecting procedure and the conduct of the hearing of complaints;(b) conduct hearings into any complaint under this Act; (b) determine whether a person is guilty of committing an offence under this Act;(c) determine any other matter related to a complaint; and (c) determine whether a person is guilty of committing an offence under this Act;(d) determine any other matter related to a complaint; and (d) make an order in the nature of an order described in subsection 141 and confirm, vary or reverse any order made by the Complaints Officer under that section.